Taunting: Cutthroat

-The finger
+Middle finger

-The finger gesture is a gesture consisting of a fist with the middle finger extended.
-It is universally understood as "fuck you" due to its resemblance to the penis.
-It is certainly thousands of years old, being referred to in Ancient Roman literature as the digitus infamis or digitus impudicus.
-Performing this gesture is also called "flipping the bird" in countries where "the finger" is used.
-In other regions, "flipping the bird" refers to the raising of the middle and index finger with the back of the hand directed at the recipient.
-It can also mean "Victor" in some countries, which is not to be mistaken for the "Peace" gesture.
+The finger gesture or "middle finger" is a gesture consisting of a fist with the middle finger extended, optionally extending the thumb as well.
+It is equivalent to the phrase "fuck you" due to its resemblance to the penis.
+It is thousands of years old, being referred to in Ancient Roman literature as the digitus infamis or digitus impudicus.
+Performing this gesture is also referred to as "flipping the bird", which is a combination of slang derived from the 1860s expression "give the big bird" (to hiss at someone like a goose) and the 1960s "up yours" hand gesture.
+In some regions, "flipping the bird" refers to the raising of the middle and index finger with the back of the hand directed at the recipient.
+It can also mean "Victory", which is not to be mistaken for the "Peace" gesture.
 The "Peace" gesture is done with the palm facing the recipient of the gesture.
-In Britain, this is also the case; however, if the palm faces inwards (towards the person doing the "peace" sign), it is an offensive gesture in Britain, though not considered quite as rude as "the finger".
+In Britain, this is also the case; however, if the palm faces inwards (towards the person doing the "peace" sign), it is an offensive gesture in Britain, though not considered quite as rude as "the middle finger".

 Loser

 The "loser" gesture used in some countries is performed by raising the index finger and thumb of one's right hand perpendicular to each other and then placing them on one's forehead with index finger pointing upward.
 So placed, the fingers form the letter "L" from the perspective of a viewer and signify the name-calling insult "loser" directed toward the person being spoken to or spoken about.
+The gesture can also be performed as a dance of sorts by placing the "L" shape on your head, grabbing your crotch, and hopping from one foot to another.
+This gesture was created in early 2018 as a purchasable emote "Take the L" in the video game Fortnite.
+It became such a problem that Epic Games, developers of Fortnite, were forced to add a setting to "disable confrontational emotes" in April 2024.